Robust Elicitable Functionals: Conclusion

 \section{Conclusion}

-This paper constructs a new robustification of elicitable functionals, the REF, by incorporating uncertainty prescribed by the KL divergence.
-Mathematically, the REF is the argmin of a worst-case expected score, thus takes the form of a double optimisation.
-We solve the inner problem of the REF, leaving a traditional optimisation problem.
-We show that the constraint on the uncertainty region is binding, and go on to describe conditions for the existence and uniqueness of the REF.
+This paper proposes a new robustification of elicitable functionals, the REF, by incorporating uncertainty prescribed by the KL divergence.
+Mathematically, the REF is the argmin of an extremal score, where the extremal score is the largest expected score over a set of alternative probability measures that lie within a KL ball.
+Thus the REF takes the form of a minimax optimisation problem.
+This methodology is distinct from classical worst-case risk measurement, wherein the risk functional is given as the supremum over all alternative probability measures within the KL ball, of the minimisers of the expected scores.
+For the REF, we show that the constraint on the uncertainty region is binding, and characterise conditions for the existence and uniqueness.

-Since the REF depends on the choice of scoring function, we explore this choice by using $b$-homogeneous scoring functions, show that these families of scoring functions preserve properties of risk measures for the REF, and illustrate them using Murphy diagrams.
+Since the REF depends on the choice of scoring function, we explore this choice by using $b$-homogeneous scoring functions, show that these families of scoring functions preserve desirable properties for the REF, and illustrate them using Murphy diagrams.

 We extend the REF and its representation results to two settings: to $k$-dimensional elicitable functionals, and to functional regression application.
-In the $k$-dimensional setting, we consider an application to reinsurance by demonstrating the behaviour of the joint (VaR, ES) REF to a synthetic dataset.
-In the robust regression setting, we explore the behaviour of the REF under two scenarios of unreliable data: a data contamination problem, and a sample size scenario.
+In the $k$-dimensional setting, we consider an application to reinsurance by demonstrating the behaviour of the joint ($\VaR$, $\ES$) REF to a synthetic reinsurance dataset.
+In the robust regression setting, we explore the behaviour of the REF under three scenarios: a data contamination problem, a sample size scenario, and a data driven automotive insurance example.

 \ACKNOWLEDGMENT{The authors thank Fabio Gomez for stimulating discussions.
 SP gratefully acknowledges support from the Natural Sciences and Engineering Research Council of Canada (grants DGECR-2020-00333 and RGPIN-2020-04289) and from the Canadian Statistical Sciences Institute (CANSSI).}